26 Donation Page Best Practices For Nonprofits – Tips and Examples

 20. Menu or no menu?

-A lot of nonprofits opt to include their website’s main menu/navigation in order to provide visitors with more information about their nonprofit and other ways to get engaged.
+A lot of nonprofits opt to include their website’s main menu/navigation to provide visitors with more information about their nonprofit and other ways to get engaged.
 However, this menu can distract visitors and take them elsewhere on the website.
 Consider not including a menu on your donation page.

 21. A picture is worth a thousand words